DanielJPiazza/Count-File-Extensions/README.md

 # Count File Extensions
 A Python program that counts the frequency of each file extension in a directory (recursive and includes hidden files).

-Written and tested on macOS 12.5, however it is intended to work on Windows and Linux as well.
+Written and tested on macOS 12.5 in Visual Studio Code, however it is intended to work on Windows and Linux as well.

 # Usage
 ```